-\begin{theorem} There exists a bounded degree graph $G$ such that the path of the simple random walk on $G$ has finitely many cutpoints, almost surely. \end{theorem}
+Returning to our question, we answer it in the negative. \begin{theorem} There exists a bounded degree graph $G$ such that the path of the simple random walk on $G$ has finitely many cutpoints, almost surely. \end{theorem}

-In section \ref{example_proof}, we construct an ad hoc example and prove its correctness.
-In section \ref{horns}, we argue that subgraphs of $\ZZ^d$, $d\ge 3$ spanned by vertices satisfying $x_1\le f(x_2,\dots,x_n)$ for an appropriate choice of $f$ also exhibit this property.
+In Section \ref{example_proof}, we construct an ad hoc example and prove it has the claimed property.
+In Section \ref{horns}, we argue that subgraphs of $\ZZ^d$, $d\ge3$, spanned by vertices satisfying $x_1\le f(x_2,\ldots,x_n)$ for an appropriate choice of $f$ also exhibit this property.

-In \cite{JLP} it is noted that in their example (as well as in similar examples in \cite{CFR}), the \emph{expected} number of cut-times is infinite.
-We show that this is, in fact, the case for any transient Markov chain.

-\begin{theorem} For every transient Markov chain the expected number of cut-times (and hence cutpoints) of the path is infinite. \end{theorem}
+In \cite{JLP} it is noted that in their example (as well as in similar examples in \cite{CFR}), the \textit{expected} number of cut-times is infinite.
+We show that this is, in fact, the case for any transient Markov chain. \begin{theorem} For every transient Markov chain the expected number of cut-times (and hence cutpoints) of the path is infinite. \end{theorem}

 Lastly, we consider the resistance of the path when considered as an electrical network with each edge being a unit resistor.
 As mentioned, in \cite{path,trace} it is proved that the path of a simple random walk is recurrent, almost surely, and therefore its resistance to infinity is infinite.

-In section \ref{resistance} we give a quantitative version of this theorem, providing explicit bounds on the resistance of a finite portion of the path, in terms of the maximal degree of $G$ and the probability of return from the boundary of the finite portion to the origin.
+In Section \ref{resistance} we give a quantitative version of this theorem, providing explicit bounds on the resistance of a finite portion of the path, in terms of the maximal degree of $G$ and the probability of return from the boundary of the finite portion to the origin.